JuliaKiser/HoriseonRefactoring/README.md

 The main goal of refactoring is to make changes to clean up the code, you DO NOT want to change the website itself in any way.

-<article> defines an article
+<-article> defines an article
-<aside> defines content aside from the page content
+<-aside> defines content aside from the page content
-<figure> specifies a self-contained content
+<-figure> specifies a self-contained content
-<section> defines a section in a document
+<-section> defines a section in a document

 ## Resources
 https://www.w3schools.com/TAGS/default.ASP